-The Shares are listed on the TSXV in Canada under the trading symbol "GMIN" and, as of April 11, 2022, are also traded on the OTCQB Venture Market under the trading symbol "GMINF".
+The Shares are listed on the TSXV in Canada under the trading symbol "GMIN" and, since June 30, 2022, on the OTCQX under the symbol "GMINF".
+There is no market through which the outstanding Share purchase warrants of the Corporation may be sold.